2003 Ontario general election: Issues

 The campaign was contentious on the issues as well, with both the Liberals and Howard Hampton's New Democrats attacking the Tories' record in office.
 Various scandals and other unpopular moves reduced public opinion of the Tories going into the race, including the Walkerton water tragedy, the deaths of Dudley George and Kimberly Rogers, the possible sale of publicly owned electric utility Hydro One, the SARS outbreak, the decision to release the 2003 budget at an auto parts factory instead of the Legislature, the widespread blackout in August, and the Aylmer packing plant tainted meat investigation.
 As one Tory insider put it: "So many chickens came to roost, it's like a remake of The Birds".

 One of the most contentious issues was education.
 All three parties pledged to increase spending by $2 billion, but Premier Eves also pledged to ban teacher strikes, lock-outs, and work-to-rule campaigns during the school year, a move the other parties rejected.
 Teacher strikes had plagued the previous Progressive Conservative mandate of Mike Harris, whose government had deeply cut education spending.

 Tax cuts were also an issue.
-The Progressive Conservatives proposed a wide range of tax cuts, including a 20-percent cut to personal income taxes, and the elimination of education tax paid by seniors, two moves that would have cost $1.3 billion together.
+The Progressive Conservatives proposed a wide range of tax cuts, including a 20-per cent cut to personal income taxes, and the elimination of education tax paid by seniors, two moves that would have cost $1.3 billion together.
 The Liberals and New Democrats rejected these cuts as profligate.
 The Liberals also promised to cancel some pending Tory tax cuts and to eliminate some tax cuts already introduced.